Privacy and Cookies Notice

 1. TYPES OF INFORMATION WE COLLECT FROM OR ABOUT YOU

-When you interact with the Golf Digest Services, we collect information that directly identifies you (i.e., information that would allow someone to identify you or contact you, such as your full name, postal address, e-mail address or telephone number), as well as information about your use of the Golf Digest Services.
-Below we describe the different types of information we collect from you and the devices you use when you interact with the Golf Digest Services.
+When you interact with the Services, we collect information that directly identifies you (i.e. information that would allow someone to identify you or contact you, such as your full name, postal address, e-mail address, or telephone number), as well as information about your use of the Services.
+Below we describe the different types of information we collect from you and the devices you use when you interact with the Services.

-Information you provide to us: The Golf Digest Services may permit you to enter contact information and other information about yourself and others.
+Information you provide to us: Some of the Services may permit you to enter contact information and other information about yourself and others.
 We collect and store any information you enter through the Services.
 For example, you may provide:

-• your name, username, postal address, e-mail address, password, phone number, profile picture, birthday or other information, such as when you register with our Services, create or edit your user profile, sign up to receive newsletters, or enter in a contest or sweepstakes;
+- your name, postal address, e-mail address, phone number, profile picture, year of birth, or other information, such as when you register with our Services, create or edit your user profile, sign up to receive newsletters, or enter a contest or sweepstake;

-• certain demographic information about you, such as your age, gender, or income bracket, when you participate in a survey or poll;
+- certain demographic information, such as your age, gender, or income bracket, when you participate in a survey or poll;

-• photos, comments, videos and other materials and information you post to the Services (such as in chat rooms, message boards, or similar public forums or comments to recipes posted on the Services), including in non-public messages you send to other users of the Services;
+- information in postings, comments, or forums (such as chat rooms, message boards, or similar public forums) within the Services, and in non-public messages you send to other users of the Services;

 Information from Social Media Networks and Other Third Parties: When you use certain features of the Services, you may give us permission to access information about you from services offered by third parties, including social media networks.
-For example, you may choose to register on our websites by using a social media account, or you may use a social media function on our Golf Digest Services such as a “share” button.
+For example, you may choose to register on our Services by using a social media account, or you may use a social media function on our Services such as a “share” button.
 Doing that allows us to obtain information from the social media platform.
-That information could include your friends or contacts, profile picture, birthdate, gender, people/sites you follow or other profile-related information, as well as any other information you have opted to share publicly.
-The information we obtain from social media networks depends on your account/privacy settings with those third parties and those third-parties’ privacy policies, so be sure to check those policies and to adjust your settings to meet your preferences.
+That information could include your friends or contacts, profile picture, birthdate, gender, people/sites you follow, or other profile-related information, as well as any other information you have opted to share.
+The information we obtain from social media networks depends on your account/privacy settings with those third parties and those third-parties’ privacy notices, so be sure to check those notices and to adjust your settings to meet your preferences.

-Location Information: We collect general information about your location through the Golf Digest Services, such as the city, state, and/or zip code associated with your IP Address.
+Location Information: We collect general information about your location through the Services, such as the city, state, and/or postcode associated with your IP Address.
 If you agree, we may collect more specific location information that is provided through the GPS functionality on your mobile device used to access the Services.
-That location information may be used to present information and advertising that is of relevance to you in your geographic area and to allow you to take advantage of certain features of the services.
+That location information is used to present information and advertising that is of relevance to you in your geographic area and to allow you to take advantage of certain features of the Services such as tailoring live class schedules to your time zone or providing you with local grocery store options for recipe ingredient delivery.
 If you grant permission for us to collect more specific GPS location information, you can disable such access through your mobile device settings.

-Information You Provide About Others: If you send someone else a communication using the Golf Digest Service, such as sending content to a friend, the information you provide (names, e-mail addresses, etc.) is used to facilitate the communication and is not used for any other marketing purpose unless we obtain consent from that person or we explicitly say otherwise in accordance with applicable legal requirements.
+Information You Provide About Others: If you provide a referrer, refer someone or send someone else a communication using the Services, such as sending content to a friend, the information you provide (names, e-mail addresses, etc.) is used to facilitate the communication and is not used for any other marketing purpose unless we obtain consent from that person or we explicitly say otherwise in accordance with applicable legal requirements.
 Please be aware that when you use any send-to-a-friend functionality on our Services, your e-mail address may be included in the communication you send.

 2. HOW WE USE THE INFORMATION WE COLLECT